MinellaPersonalProjects/my-tech-teachings/content/blog/start-vue-project-from-scratch.md

 ## Conclusion
-Starting your Vue App from scratch is great to familiarize yourself with the programming language, but if you want a quick and easy start to your project and to build something fun, quickly, check out my other article :
+Starting your Vue App from scratch is great to familiarize yourself with the programming language, but if you want a quick and easy start to your project and to build something fun, quickly, watch out for my other article :

 [Frontend Development: ReCreate the Opening of Marvel's Secret Invasion Website using VueJS and Vuetify](/blog/recreate-secret-invasion-website)